NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/alloy-orb-exquisite-high-grade.md

 license: "ORC"
 identify:
 description: "Although solid, this orb of metal swirls with bright silver and dark iron colors, as if made of liquid."
-powerTitle: "Effect"
+powerTitle1: "Effect"
-actionEconomy: 1
+actionEconomy1: 1
 type: "([[concentrate]])"
 frequency:
-trigger:
+trigger1:
-mechanics: "When you activate the _alloy orb_, select adamantine, cold iron, or dawnsilver.
+mechanics1: "When you activate the _alloy orb_, select adamantine, cold iron, or dawnsilver.
 The affixed weapon functions as the chosen material for 1 minute, suppressing its original material.
 This orb works on weapons of any level."
 powerTitle2:
 actionEconomy2:
 type2: